apcamargo/genomad/docs/_source/marker_features.md

 ### Notes

-- Predicted RBS motifs are extracted from `prodigal-gv`’s gene prediction.
+- Predicted RBS motifs are extracted from `pyrodigal-gv`’s gene prediction.
 - Markers were assigned to the nine specificity classes (CC, CP, CV, PC, PP, PV, VC, VP, and VV) based on their SPM values.
 Briefly, we used the `binned_statistic_dd` function from [SciPy](https://scipy.org/) to split the three-dimensional SPM space into 125 equally sized bins.
 Next, each marker was assigned to a bin based on its SPM profile, so that all the markers within a given bin had similar chromosome, plasmid, and virus SPMs.
 Finally, we manually labeled each bin, and the markers within it, with the nine specificity classes, depending on their SPM profiles.
 - To label profiles as giant virus markers, we treated giant viruses (*Nucleocytoviricota*, *Pandoravirus*, *Mollivirus*, *Pithoviridae*, *Naldaviricetes*) as a fourth class, separate from all other viruses, and recomputed SPM values.
 Profiles with giant virus $SPM ≥ 0.94$ were considered giant virus markers.
 This threshold was picked based on the SPM of profiles of known *Megaviricetes* capsid proteins.